UniStuttgart-VISUS/power-overwhelming/README.md

 ## Extending the library
-The main motivation for modifying the library is adding additional sensors.
-The new design of the API directly changes how sensors are implemented and most importantly drastically reduces the amount of code typically required to implement a sensor.
+The main motivation for modifying the library is to add additional sensors.
+The new design of the API directly changes how sensors are implemented and, most importantly, drastically reduces the amount of code typically required to implement a sensor.

 ### What's new?
 The main changes when implementing a sensor are